[UPDATED AUGUST 2024]

 Safe ways to relieve the itch

-YuMOVE understands just how itchy and infuriating harvest mites can be for dogs, and thankfully we have a couple of products that offer support.
+At YuMOVE HQ, we understand just how itchy and infuriating harvest mites can be for dogs.
+Fortunately, your vet will be able to help, and we also have a couple of products that can help offer relief.

 Itch relief for dogs

-How does YuMOVE Skin and Coat Care Itching Dog soothe itchy pets?
+How does YuMOVE Skin and Coat Care Itching Dog help soothe itchy pets?

-The clever combination of Omega-3s from fresh Salmon oil and Omega-6s from Borage oil help to calm the skin, relieving itching and scratching.
-Meanwhile, Omega-6s also help to nourish and maintain the skin’s barrier.
-YuMOVE Skin and Coat Care Itching Dog also includes lots of natural Vitamin E to support the skin’s natural defences.
+The clever combination of Omega-3 and Omega-6 fatty acids help to calm the skin, relieving itching and scratching.
+The Omega-6s in the supplement also help to nourish and maintain the skin’s barrier.
+Better yet, YuMOVE Skin and Coat Care Itching Dog includes lots of natural Vitamin E to support the skin’s natural defences.

 For more support for your dog’s skin and coat take a look at our Skin and Coat Care range.